ahusemann84/abap-platform-rap-workshops/rap1xx/rap100/exercises/ex0/readme.md

 2. Now create the **ABAP Project** as shown on the screenshots provided below.

-  Enter the system information (SID, System IP, and Instance number) provided to you by the SAP event team.
+  Enter the system information (SID, System IP, and Instance number) provided to you by your instructor.

    ![Create ABAP Project](images/adt_create_abapproject.png)